ratchet-stpup/CinnamonTools/extensions/0dyseus@MultiTranslatorExtension/HELP.md

 ### Dependencies

-**If one or more of these dependencies are missing in your system, you will not be able to use this applet.**
+**If one or more of these dependencies are missing in your system, you will not be able to use this extension.**

 - **xsel** command: XSel is a command-line program for getting and setting the contents of the X selection.
 - **trans** command: Command provided by the package translate-shell.
 Is a simple command line interface several translation providers (Google Translate, Yandex Translate, Bing Translate and Apertium) which allows you to translate strings in your terminal.